Skip to content Skip to footer

 • Gianmarco Pascarella - CNR, Italy (ELIXIR-IT Training Platform)

-• Irene Artuso, ISS, Rome, Italy (ELIXIR-IT Training Platform)
+• Irene Artuso, Istituto Superiore di Sanità (ISS), Rome, Italy (ELIXIR-IT Training Platform)

 Contact

-For all kinds of queries, please contact the Local Organisers at: elixir.it.iib@gmail.com
+For any queries, please contact the Local Organisers at: elixir.ita.training@gmail.com

 Target audience